Menu Close

-Infinian Technology Dealer, Distributor and Partner of Cisco Wireless Access Points: Cisco Catalyst 9100 Series (Latest – Wi-Fi 6 / Wi-Fi 6E) and Cisco Meraki MR Series (Cloud-Managed) in India – Bangalore, Chennai for Price/Cost Call: 9739091119
+Infinian Technology Dealer, Distributor and Partner of Cisco Wireless Access Points: Cisco Catalyst 9100 Series (Latest – Wi-Fi 6 / Wi-Fi 6E) and Cisco Meraki MR Series (Cloud-Managed) in India – Bangalore and Chennai for Price/Cost Call: 9739091119

 Cisco offers a wide range of Wireless Access Points (APs) designed for enterprise, SMB, campus, and outdoor environments.
 These APs support the latest Wi-Fi 6/6E standards and can be managed via on-premise controllers or cloud-based Meraki dashboard.